-Warning: A formal admonition, which appears in an individual's disciplinary record at the University and may be disclosed by the University when the student consents in writing or as otherwise required bylaw.
+Warning: A formal admonition, which appears in an individual's disciplinary record at the University.

-Disciplinary Probation: A more serious admonition may be assigned for a definite amount of time.
-It implies that any future violation, of whatever kind, during that time, may be grounds for suspension, suspension with conditions, or, in especially serious cases, expulsion from the University.
-Disciplinary probation will be taken into account in judging the seriousness of any subsequent infraction, even if the probationary period has expired.
+Disciplinary Probation: A more serious admonition may be assigned for a definite period of time.
+Findings of misconduct that resulted in disciplinary probation may be considered in determining subsequent sanctions even if the probation period has ended.
+Any future violation may be grounds for more serious sanctions, including suspension, suspension with conditions, or, in especially serious cases, expulsion from the University.